intrastella/protein_ligand/README.md

 # Ligand - Protein
 A repo for experimenting on creating ligands w/ high binding affinity to a target protein using ML.

 Architecture consits of GAN and Transformer model.
-Smiles data was used for ligands and sequencer for proteins.
+Smiles data was used for ligands and sequences for proteins.

 **Databases**: